-1 Instantiate a TIBStoredProc component and optionally associate it with a stored procedure on the server.
+- 1 Instantiate a TIBStoredProc component and optionally associate it with a stored procedure on the server.
 Or instantiate a TIBQuery component and compose the contents of its SQL property to perform either a SELECT query against the stored procedure or an EXECUTE command, depending on whether the stored procedure returns a result set.
-For more information about creating a TIBStoredProc, see "Creating a stored procedure component" on page 18-3.
-For more information about creating a TIBQuery component, see Chapter 16, "Working with Queries".

-- 2 Provide input parameter values to the stored procedure component, if necessary.
+For more information about creating a TIBStoredProc, see "Creating a Stored Procedure Component".
+For more information about creating a TIBQuery component, see "Working with Queries". - 2 Provide input parameter values to the stored procedure component, if necessary.
 When a stored procedure component is not associated with stored procedure on a server, you must provide additional input parameter information, such as parameter names and data types.
-For more information about providing input parameter information, see "Setting parameter information at design time" on page 18-12. - 3 Execute the stored procedure. - 4 Process any result and output parameters.
+For more information about providing input parameter information, see "Setting Parameter Information at Design Time". - 3 Execute the stored procedure. - 4 Process any result and output parameters.
 As with any other dataset component, you can also examine the result dataset returned from the server.
-For more information about output and result parameters, see "Using output parameters" on page 18-11 and "Using the result parameter" on page 18-12.
-For information about viewing records in a dataset, see "Using stored procedures that return result sets" on page 18-5.
+For more information about output and result parameters, see "Using Output Parameters" and "Using the Result Parameter".
+For information about viewing records in a dataset, see "Using Stored Procedures that Return Result Sets".